bingomanatee/looking-glass-engine-2/README.md

 ## NOTE ON VALUESTREAMS

-this branch contains ValueStreams, which will ultimately replace Stores
+this branch contains ValueStreams, which will ultimately replace Stores.
+Value streams are recursive notes that stream values from either a single value field, OR a map of children that can in turn be ValueStreams or general values.

+The significant feature of ValueStreams is that they can be *filtered*;
+you can call `.filter(...field names)` to recieve a stream of sub-values of the main valueStram to block out any irrelevant values.

 # Main Documentation